JoelDewey/backup-tools/app/backup-tools/README.md

 ### Kubernetes Configuration

-These options configure the communication to the Kubernetes API made while scaling a `Deployment` to prevent the other application from modifying data while backup-tools copies it.
+These options configure the communication to the Kubernetes API made while scaling a workload to prevent the other application from modifying data while backup-tools copies it.

 It is assumed that a `Role`, `RoleBinding`, and `ServiceAccount` are available for the application to use.
-The `Role` must provide access to the `get` and `patch` verbs on `apps` `Deployment` objects.
+The `Role` must provide access to the `get` and `patch` verbs on `apps` objects that represent supported workloads (`Deployment` and `StatefulSet` at the time of writing.)

 These settings are only utilized when `SCALE_DEPLOYMENT_ENABLED` is set to `true`.